shilad/wikibrain/tutorial/web-api.md

 * `lang`: Language of categories
 * `targetCategoryTitle` OR `targetCategoryId`: The "target" category we want to find closest pages for.
-* `categoryTitles` OR `categoryIds`: The "top-level" candidates to consider as alternates to the target category.
+* `categoryTitles` OR `categoryIds`: (Optional) The "top-level" candidates to consider as alternates to the target category.
 Pages closer to the target than these candidates are returned.
 The target most be contained in these candidate.
 If not specified, "top-level" categories for the language are used.
+* A list of entities (in the multiple-entity format specified above): (Optional) If specified, only these articles are considered.
+Defaults to all articles in the langauge edition.
+* `weighted:` (Optional) Whether distance in the category graph should weight edges by the page rank of a category.
+If true, weight by pageRank to penalize broad categories more heavily.
+If false, each edge has weight 1.0.
+Defaults to true.

 **Output parameters:**